towolf/towolf.github.com/docs/PsychDocumentation/InstallKinect.markdown

 of the OpenKinect community.
 See the respective web sites and licenses for copyright, authors, credits etc.:

-libusb \- The underlying USB communication library is licensed under LGPL. libfreenect \- The Kinect driver is dual\-licensed \(at your option\) under GPLv2 or Apache license.
+libusb - The underlying USB communication library is licensed under LGPL. libfreenect - The Kinect driver is dual-licensed \(at your option\) under GPLv2 or Apache license.

 The source code of the Windows version of the Kinect driver and libusb